HEALTHY STAGES: CHANGING THE STORIES

 Mariana Aguilar - a leading Latino dancer and entrepreneur bringing acclaimed Puerto Rican dancers to the United States for workshops.

-Chrissi Barnett - Certified Financial Literacy Coach, owner and video production specialist for We Shoot Video, radio voice over actress.
+J. Chrissi Barnett - Certified Financial Literacy Coach; owner and video production specialist for WSV digital Media Services; owner, graphic artist and website designer for TheOracleOnline.net; radio and video voice-over actress.

 Thomas Synder - BA in Entrepreneurship is the founder and Executive Director of KWNK Radio Broadcasting and Recording Studio.

 Neal - with a Masters in Music and now a Ph.d candidate, Neal is a national vocal soloist, musical director and arranger, professor of piano studies, and former director of a children's opera company

 Valon - as a Romani (Gypsy) living in war torn Kosovo, Valon is now a documentary film producer/writer/videographer residing in WDC